sdimakis/moral-psych-sp2022/content/syllabus.md

 </div>

 Any form of academic dishonesty, including getting outside help on take home assignments and plagiarizing of any kind will not be tolerated in this class.
 We will talk in depth in this course about the ways we justify cheating to ourselves, but I promise that it isn’t worth it.
 I will catch it, and it will be uncomfortable for both of us.
 It isn’t fair to other students, and it isn’t fair to your future self.
-If you have questions about what is considered academic dishonesty for this course, please reach out and ask. <u>If you are struggling to the point that you feel the need to cheat, please reach out to the instructor.</u> I will follow the procedure to handle misconduct as outlined by the University.
+If you have questions about what is considered academic dishonesty for this course, please reach out and ask. <b>If you are struggling to the point that you feel the need to cheat, please reach out to the instructor.</b> I will follow the procedure to handle misconduct as outlined by the University.
 This means that instances of suspected cheating or plagiarizing will be reported to the University, and at the very least, you will receive a zero on the assignment.

 <div class="heatMap">